SiyangCai/ML-mushroom-classification/README.md

 ## Model Building
 The target of this project is to using machine learning methods to help indentify all the mushrooms in the dataset between edible and poisonous.
 Firstly, all of the features are transformed by one hot encoder.
 Then I have tried three different model:
-*Logistic regression,
+* Logistic Regression,
-*Support Vector Machine,
+* Support Vector Machine,
-*Voting classifier.
+* Voting Classifier.